jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 feel comfortable and truly pampered.
 Some noble carriages are even known to have racks with wine or cheese to be served on longer trips in the fanciful carriage.

-Cart, Large: A large cart is built from huge planks of wood and has large, thick wheels.
+**Cart, Large**: A large cart is built from huge planks of wood and has large, thick wheels.
 It is used to transport several passengers or heavy loads of cargo.
 Rarely covered by anything but a leather tarp when necessary, carts are best served for short trips while under close watch by escorting guards.
 Often drawn by pairs of mules or pack horses, a large cart can cause significant damage if it barrels into a foe - but no cart is well-made for ramming or combat.

-Cart, Medium: A very common goods-hauler, a medium cart is easily pulled by a single mule or horse and can carry a healthy amount of trading wares or adventuring gear.
+**Cart, Medium**: A very common goods-hauler, a medium cart is easily pulled by a single mule or horse and can carry a healthy amount of trading wares or adventuring gear.
 Any party worth its salt will eventually invest in a good cart to haul around its constantly fluctuating loot, injured members and other items it might need to take possession of.
 Rarely very fancy or attractive, the medium cart is a commonplace sight across all civilisations.

-Cart, Ox: A step up from the medium cart but not quite as hefty as the largest variety, the ox cart is made from heavy wood and thick metal bindings.
+**Cart, Ox**: A step up from the medium cart but not quite as hefty as the largest variety, the ox cart is made from heavy wood and thick metal bindings.
 It is best hauled by either a pair of mules or horses, or a single ox.
 It can carry a decent amount of weight and maybe a passenger or two.
 There are some farmers that will fill the cart with goods